ezrosent/wf_hash_writeup/writeup.md

 ordering of these closures being run, the only ordering that is guaranteed is that later epochs' closures run after earlier ones.

-# Appendix D: Further Optimizations
+## Appendix D: Further Optimizations

+We briefly list further optimizations that are not yet implemented in the hash table, but we think could potentially improve performance.

   * \emph{Stamps to avoid re-hashing}.
 The idea here is to use the values stored in a `Stamp` as a hash, thereby avoiding re-hashing all elements